-The Gigabyte M32U is the best 32-inch video editing and photo editing monitor we’ve ever tested.
+The Gigabyte M32U is the best monitor for photo editing under 500 with the 32-inch we’ve ever tested for video editing and photo editing.
 It’s a fantastic 32 inch, 4k display with a brilliant 144Hz refresh rate.
 The huge high-resolution screen makes it much easier to view more of your work at once, and the high pixel density produces sharp pictures.

 It has excellent accuracy after installation, with high color accuracy and good white balance.
 It has a very good SDR color gamut, with complete coverage of the sRGB color space, but its Adobe RGB coverage may disappoint some consumers.
 It can also handle HDR if you want to master in DCI P3 or REC.
 2020.

 Unfortunately, despite its advantages, it has low contrast and the local dimming feature is ineffective, making it unsuitable for a dark room.
 Despite these faults, it’s a fantastic monitor, in general, that should please most people, and it’s the finest 32-inch display for photo editing and video editing that we’ve reviewed.

 ASUS TUF Gaming VG34VQL1B

 The ASUS TUF Gaming VG34VQL1B is the best ultrawide monitor for photo editing that we’ve tested.
 With a big, high-resolution screen, good text clarity, and excellent accuracy out of the box, it’s a great display for media creators.
 The VA panel provides excellent contrast and black uniformity is adequate.